rdffeitosa/prr/README.md

 ### Módulo de treinamento

 Run the below scripts in ordered sequence to follow the method pipeline.
-All scripts generate a *pckl.bz2* file with the result and an auxiliary txt file with the details of the execution.
-These files are generated at the root of the / prr repository.
+All scripts generate a *pckl.bz2* file with the result and an auxiliary *txt* file with the execution details.
+These files are generated at the root of repository */prr*.

 #### trainingPrototyping.py
 SYNTAX

 trainingPrototyping.py --input-folder *<folder path with images for training>* --quantization-colors *<number of colors>* --training-convergence *<convergence value>* [--vectors-sizes *<vectors sizes>* --codebooks-sizes *<number of symbols>* --classes-parameters *<classes and your specific parameters in a list of tuples "(('classname', (vector size, codebook size)), ('classname', (vector size, codebook size)), ..., ('classname', (vector size, codebook size)))">* --number-processes *<number of parallel processes>*]*

-\* Especifique *--vectors-sizes* e *--codebooks-sizes* para treinar todas as classes com os mesmos parâmetros **OU** *--classes-parameters* para especificar individualmente os parâmetros de treinamento.
+\* Specify *--vectors-sizes* and *--codebooks-sizes* to train all classes with the same parameters **OR** *--classes-parameters* to determine training parameters individually.

 EXAMPLE